Al-Barka

 Al-Barka, officially the Municipality of Al-Barka (Tausūg: Lupah Al-Barka; Chavacano: Municipalidad de Al-Barka; Bayan ng Al-Barka), is a municipality in the province of Basilan, Philippines.
-According to the 2020 census, it has a population of 23,736 people.
+According to the 2024 census, it has a population of 30,318 people.

-It was created by Muslim Mindanao Autonomy Act No. 191, ratified by plebiscite on May 22, 2006.
-It is composed of 16 barangays that were formerly part of Tipo-Tipo.
+The municipality was established under Muslim Mindanao Autonomy Act No. 191, which was ratified through a plebiscite on May 22, 2006.
+It comprises 16 barangays that were formerly part of Tipo-Tipo.